-Executive support to the SFMC and associated FMACs is provided by TFS and coordinated through the SFMC Manager Dr Perpetua Turner (from November 2022) and SFMC Executive Support Officer, Karina Lowe (until August 2022) and Christina Smith (from February 2023).
+Executive support to the SFMC and associated FMACs is provided by TFS and coordinated through the SFMC Manager Dr Perpetua Turner (from November 2022) and SFMC Executive Officer Christina Smith (from February 2023).

 Our Structure

 The State Fire Management Council provides advice to the Minister for Police, Fire and Emergency Management, the Honourable Felix Ellis, and the State Fire Commission (Figure 1.)